 The Company may use other special remuneration and benefits, where necessary, after a case-by-case review by the Compensation Committee.
-In addition, if any gross misconduct/violation, etc., is found with a Director or a Corporate Executive Officer, the Company may make a claim for seizing one's right to receive remuneration ("malus clause") or getting back one's remuneration ("clawback clause") against this Director or Corporate Executive Officer through a review by the Compensation Committee.
+In addition, in the event of subsequent revisions to financial statements due to material accounting errors, etc. or, if any gross misconduct/violation, etc., is found with a Director or a Corporate Executive Officer, the Company may make a claim for seizing one's right to receive remuneration ("malus clause") or getting back one's remuneration ("clawback clause") against this Director or Corporate Executive Officer through a review by the Compensation Committee.